An Honest Review of the Stupid Simple SEO Course

 My first impression of the course was a sense of relief in seeing that it hadn’t oversold itself by pushing buzzwords and hype.
 The course had a TON of videos waiting for me to work through.

-Here is a super quick video just showing a very brief overview of all the content packed inside the course, screen-recorded when I was 44% of the way through the course.
-(Mike adds new content quite frequently but this is how it looked on the of 2nd of April, 2019)
+Here’s a super quick video showing a brief overview of all the content packed inside the course.
+(Mike adds new content quite frequently but this is how the course looked in March 2020.)

-In fact, the course contains as of now roughly 770 minutes (about 13 hours) of video, not to mention the other resources contained within the course, and the hours you’ll spend working through it outside of just watching the videos.
+In fact, the course contains, as of now, roughly 740 minutes (just over 12 hours) of video, not to mention the other resources contained within the course, and the hours you’ll spend working through it outside of just watching the videos.

 You’ll have lots to do and learn!

-One extreme example was in the Keyword Research module where I spent about 2 days working through all the tasks he mentions in that module even though the module’s video length itself is just over 2 hours (130 minutes to be precise).
+One extreme example was in the Keyword Research module where I spent about 2 days working through all the tasks he mentions in that module even though the module’s video length itself is just over 2 hours (123.98 minutes to be precise.)

 Mike’s teaching style is laid back, even a little bit plain if I’m honest, but I actually appreciated this!
 Why?
 Because I’ve seen courses before that flood you with hype and excitement and where it takes you a while to realize you’re not actually learned that much of value.
 Mike just doesn’t do all that fluff.